 Self-Supporting.
 Service or commercial operations are required to be self- supporting.
 Traditionally, this has been interpreted to mean that surplus funds from one commercial operation are not to be used to fund the operations of another commercial operation.
 Cal.
 Educ.
 Code § 89905

 Banking Services.
-The trustees have authorized campuses to arrange with a bank to provide banking services on campuses under certain conditions.
+The trustees have authorized universities to arrange with a bank to provide banking services on universities under certain conditions.
 See Centralized Management of Cash and Investments.

 Assess Need.
-The campus president may request permission of the chancellor after assessing the adequacy of banking facilities available in the general area of the university if the president determines that there is a need for such services.
+The university president may request permission of the chancellor after assessing the adequacy of banking facilities available in the general area of the university if the president determines that there is a need for such services.

 Facilities.
 Adequate non-state funded facilities should be available to house the banking services.
 State funded and constructed facilities should not be utilized for banks, even if they have been declared temporarily in excess of the needs of the university.
 This should not preclude, however, temporarily leasing available facilities for banking purposes while non-state funded facilities are constructed.

 Access.
-Banking services provided on campus should be available for all students, staff and organizations of the university community.
+Banking services provided on university should be available for all students, staff and organizations of the university community.

 Approval.
 The interested bank must apply for and receive the necessary approval of the appropriate bank regulatory authority.

 Agreement with Campus.
-The campus desiring banking services on campus must be agreeable to accept the specific bank receiving approval of the appropriate regulatory authority if that bank will agree to operating terms established by the campus.
+The university desiring banking services on university must be agreeable to accept the specific bank receiving approval of the appropriate regulatory authority if that bank will agree to operating terms established by the university.

 Appendix B - Operating Agreement Template

-**highlighted italics text requires campus information and should be deleted after completing template
+**highlighted italics text requires university information and should be deleted after completing template

 OPERATING AGREEMENT BETWEEN CALIFORNIA STATE UNIVERSITY AND **AUXILIARY NAME

-This agreement is made and entered into by and between the Trustees of the California State University by their duly qualified Chancellor (CSU) and **auxiliary name (Auxiliary) serving **campus legal name (Campus).
+This agreement is made and entered into by and between the Trustees of the California State University by their duly qualified Chancellor (CSU) and **auxiliary name (Auxiliary) serving **university legal name (Campus).
 The term of this agreement shall be **term beginning through **term ending (a maximum of a ten year term that may be extended for financing or leasing purposes with the written approval of the Executive Vice Chancellor, Business and Finance.)

 Purpose